 3. Breathing technique facilitates your invert & influences shoulder mechanics.

 As a physiotherapist who works with acrobats and an aerialist myself, I've realized how powerful proper breathing mechanics can be.
-I've always been fascinated by the connection between breath and movement, but it wasn't until I started using a specific breathing techniques that I discovered how it can make inversions easier and affect shoulder mechanics and core strength.
+I've always been fascinated by the connection between breath and movement, but it wasn't until I started using specific breathing techniques that I discovered how it can make inversions easier and affect shoulder mechanics and core strength.
 My knowledge has been influenced by Functional Range Conditioning (FRC), Postural Restoration (PRI), Gyrotonics, Pilates, and Yoga.
 Looking back, I wish I had understood the importance of breathing earlier in my career.
 As a beginner, I underestimated just how crucial it is.
 However, I now love working with breathing mechanics and witnessing the positive impact they can have on my patients' performances.
-That being said, my easiest tips for you right now is to 1. pay attention to your breathing patterns, especially when doing challenging moves.
+That being said, my easiest tips for you right now are to 1. pay attention to your breathing patterns, especially during challenging moves.
 And 2. to include breathing exercises in your warm-up and cool-down routines.
 Trust me, it can make a huge difference!
 Not sure where to start?
 Book a free call with me to get started or dive into the Core Challenge, which includes the basics of proper breathing technique and their connection to strength.